apache/beam/website/www/site/content/en/documentation/runners/spark.md

     emptyDir: {}
 ```

+#### Submit beam job with job server
-An [example](https://github.com/cometta/python-apache-beam-spark) of configuring Spark to run Apache beam job
+An [example](https://github.com/cometta/python-apache-beam-spark) of configuring Spark to run Apache beam job with a job server.